-Yes, flipping furniture can be a great way to make extra money on the side.
+Yes, you can make money flipping furniture in your spare time.
 Plus, it’s a fun hobby that has the potential to turn into a full-time income like it did for my friends, Rob and Melissa, from the blog Flea Market Flipper.

 Today they make over $100,000 a year flipping stuff they find at flea markets and garage sales.
 It’s pretty amazing how one person’s trash can become another person’s treasure.

 Below is an appliance they bought for $200 and flipped for $2,800!
 That’s a lot of flipping furniture income!

 How much money can you make flipping furniture?

 Most furniture flippers make between $100 to $500+ per month as a hobby.
 Some people earn $10,000 to $20,000+ per month.